raspberrypilearning/testing-vision/en/step_5.md

 --- task ---

-Now paste the URL you have created into your program, and see what predictions it makes!
+Now paste the URL you have created as a parameter to the `predict_image` function call in your program, and see how your program classifies the imaage!

 --- /task ---